 Vascular endothelial growth factor (VEGF) is a signal protein produced by cells that stimulates the formation of blood vessels.

-The VEGF-enhanced mice with artificially increased amount of blood vessels, grew hair faster and thicker in the first two weeks of life than did the control mice.
-When normal mice were treated with an antibody that blocks VEGF activity and then shaved, their hair grew back slower and was thinner than their untreated counterparts.
+The VEGF-enhanced mice with an artificially increased amount of blood vessels, grew hair faster and thicker in the first two weeks of life than control mice.
+Control mice were treated with an antibody that blocks VEGF activity and then shaved, their hair grew back slower and was thinner than their untreated counterparts.

 Longer growth stage gene

 FGF-5 inhibits hair growth by blocking the activation of dermal papilla cells, turning them from anagen into catagen.
-However, if inhibited, anagen stage can be extended.
-The FGF-5 inhibtor was found in an extract of Sanguisorba officinalis’ root, which, interestingly, in some folk medicine also have been found to have impact on blood.
+However, if FGF-5 is inhibited, anagen stage can be extended.
+Such FGF-5 inhibitor was found in an extract of Sanguisorba officinalis’ root, which, interestingly, in some folk medicine also have been found to have impact on blood.
 The root of the plant’s name itself means “blood” (Latin: sanguine means blood).
 Blocking FGF5 in the human scalp extends the hair cycle, resulting in less hair fall, faster hair growth rate and increased hair growth.

 As we age, many men and some women fall victims to androgenic alopecia, which relates to the sensitivity to androgens in scalp.
 The hair follicles fall into a culprit – known as follicle miniaturisation: the hair follicle decreases in size and therefore requires less blood supply.
-In turn, the less blood supply there is, the slower hair growth as with the absence of adequate blood flow, nutrients – whether applied topically or consumed as part of supplements or balanced nutrition – do not reach the hair follicle, therefore “starving” the hair root from much needed fuel even further.
+In turn, the less blood supply there is, the slower hair growth as with the absence of adequate blood flow, nutrients – whether applied topically or consumed as part of supplements or balanced nutrition – never reach the hair follicle.
+This “starves” the hair root from much needed fuel even further.
 If it does sound like a downward spiral – it is.

 Unsurprisingly, amongst the popular remedies against hair loss are: